GovScape: A Public Multimodal Search System for 70 Million Pages of Government PDFs: Ethics Broader Impact Statement

-We have released all our code for GovScape in an open-source codebase, available at: {{\url{https://github.com/bcglee/govscape/}}}.
-This codebase includes our pre-processing pipeline as well as the full GovScape search application.
-The End of Term Web Archive, including all data, can be found at: {{\url{https://eotarchive.org/data/}}}.
+We have designed GovScape with broader impact in mind.
+We created and developed GovScape with the central goal of improving public access to information produced by the United States Federal Government.
+To ensure reproducibility and public availability, we have released all our code for GovScape in an open-source codebase available at: {{\url{https://github.com/govscape/govscape/}}}.
+This includes our pre-processing pipeline as well as the full GovScape search application.
+The full End of Term Web Archive can be found at: {{\url{https://eotarchive.org/data/}}}.
+We note that we used Copilot and Cursor while developing the GovScape codebase.
+For our log analysis, we received an IRB exemption from the University of Washington Human Subjects Division, ensuring ethical human subjects practices.